redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-3" class="font-mono">Making it happen</span>

 Authentication and authorization are baked into Redwood.
-We plan to have easy-to-install, sophisticated authenticated methods for a variety of popular auth providers.
+We plan to have easy-to-install, sophisticated authentication methods for a variety of popular auth providers.
 On top of that, we'll also provide RBAC (role-based access control) capabilities if you want them.

 [Auth • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/6)